ndevenish/gflabel/README.md

 - Linux wheels for the dependency cadquery-ocp are only available on resonably modern (e.g. Ubuntu 22.4+) linux distributions, so you may have to go to conda to install on an older machine.
-- For specifically macOS arm64, the underlying cadquery-ocp library is not available as a wheel through pypi.
-In this case, you will have to set up the build123d environment manually. build123d has [some notes][install_build123d] on resolving this conflict.

 [install_build123d]: https://build123d.readthedocs.io/en/latest/installation.html#special-notes-on-apple-silicon-installs